Bunnings: marketplace guide

 - Conventional error report - this requires a manual review by the Mirakl-based marketplace, and not all do so.
 It can take several days for this report to be imported.

-Note that the previous feedback report is not removed from ChannelEngine until both the latest transformation and conventional reports have been fully processed by ChannelEngine – or no new reports have been generated because there are no errors to report.
+Note that the previous feedback report is not removed from ChannelEngine until both the latest transformation and the conventional reports have been fully processed by ChannelEngine.
+If there are no errors to report, no new reports are generated.

 Comments